Street photography

-However, street photography does not need to exclusively feature people within the frame.
-It can also focus on traces left by humanity that say something about life.
-Photographers such as William Eggleston often produce street photography where there are no people in the frame, but their presence is suggested by the subject matter.

 Much of what is regarded, stylistically and subjectively, as definitive street photography was made in the era spanning the end of the 19th century through to the late 1970s, a period which saw the emergence of portable cameras that enabled candid photography in public places.

 History

 Depictions of everyday public life form a genre in almost every period of world art, beginning in the pre-historic, Sumerian, Egyptian and early Buddhist art periods.
 Art dealing with the life of the street, whether within views of cityscapes, or as the dominant motif, appears in the West in the canon of the Northern Renaissance, Baroque, Rococo, of Romanticism, Realism, Impressionism and Post-Impressionism.
 With the type having been so long established in other media, it followed that photographers would also pursue the subject as soon as technology enabled them.